 Microsoft Fabric and Power BI offer unique data management and analytics capabilities, yet they serve distinct organizational roles.
 Here’s a detailed comparison to highlight how each platform caters to different aspects of your data needs:

-Power BI, on the other hand, is an interactive data visualization software focused on business intelligence.
-It is designed to transform raw, unrelated data sources into coherent, visually immersive, and interactive insights.
+Power BI, however, is a business intelligence-oriented interactive data visualization software.
+It is developed as a tool to process raw and unrelated data sources into legible, visual, immersive, and interactive insights.

 Microsoft Fabric integrates multiple technologies, such as Data Science, Data Engineering, Real-Time Analytics, and Power BI, into a unified SaaS platform.
 This deep integration offers numerous benefits, including comprehensive analytics, shared user experiences across different tools, and a unified data lake that supports and connects various analytics processes.